Materials to help enrich your school group experience.

 My Carbon Footprint includes a middle school and high school curriculum.
 The curriculums are designed to help educators integrate global climate change into their lesson planning with hands-on activities that engage students, all while aligning with science standards.
 Taken as a whole, My Carbon Footprint gives students the foundation they need to understand climate change and its related issues.

-Explore the project’s online community, visit and ownload free curriculum here:
+Explore and download the free curriculum here:

 This brochure provides an initial step toward facilitating the development of network literacy, by stating basic ideas for the study of networks in plain language, presenting seven essential concepts and more detailed core ideas that are described in a concise manner.
 It can be used by everyone for teaching and learning.